cms-opendata-workshop/workshop-lesson-root/_episodes/03-root-and-pyroot.md

 Processing myScript.C...
 TreeS : 6000
 TreeB : 6000
+Info in <TCanvas::Print>: file test.png has been created
 ```

 The advantage of such scripts is the simple interaction with C++ libraries (such as ROOT) and running your code at C++ speed with the convenience of a script.